The Birth of Jesus

 3. Reflect on the Scripture:

 Returning to Caesar’s decree, this census was called for taxation purposes.
 However, God in his sovereignty was able to accomplish his purposes through the actions of this earthly ruler, a theme presented throughout the Old Testament.
 It is also noteworthy that Mary accompanied Joseph to Bethlehem.
 Only men needed to register for a census.
 So, she was not required to go, and Joseph had no obligation to take her.
 But he had been commissioned to accept and care for Mary and their child (Matt.
 1:20-21).
-He couldn’t leave them in Nazareth.
+He couldn’t leave her in Nazareth.
 Therefore, God not only used the decree of an ungodly ruler but the commitment of an obedient man to accomplish his purpose and to bring about the fulfillment of prophecy (Micah 5:2).

 4. Relate to life: